-The quantroswap experiments have revealed many problems of quantronium qubits: "blinking" of the qubit (see chapter 3), irreproducibility of the decoherence time from sample to sample, and low readout fidelity.
+The quantroswap experiments have put in evidence many problems of quantronium qubits : "'blinking"' of the qubit (see chapter 3), irreproducibility of the decoherence time from sample to sample, and low readout fidelity.

 The first problem seems to be related to the quantronium sensitivity to microscopic charge fluctuators and quasiparticle poisoning.
 The second problem might be related to the complexity of the quantroswap circuit compared to the first quantronium, leading to an imperfect control of the microwave impedance seen by the qubits (in particular through the readout circuit) despite our efforts.
 This opens unforeseen channels of relaxation and decoherence.
 The low readout fidelity might be due to the qubit blinking problem.
+Realizing multiqubit experiments requires to solve all these issues.

-Reducing the qubit sensitivity to charge noise can be achived by increasing the $E_J/E_C$ ratio in order to have a qubit frequency almost insensitive to variation of $N_g$ , as shown on Fig. 1.2.
-For that purpose, Rob Schoelkopf's group at Yale proposed and demonstrated a modification of the CPB design: shunting the CPB by a large interdigitated capacitor lowers $E_C$ while maintaining $E_J$ at a value comparable to the quantronium circuit.
-This circuit has been nicknamed "the transmon" [41] and has shown good coherence times [40].
+Reducing the qubit sensitivity to charge noise can be achived by increasing the E_J/E_C ratio in order to have a qubit frequency almost insensitive to variation of N_g as shown on Fig. 1.2.
+Rob Schoelkopf group at Yale proposed and demonstrated a modification of the Cooper Pair box design : shunting the Cooper Pair box by a large interdigitated capacitor lowers E_C while maintaining E_J to a value comparable to the quantronium circuit.
+This circuit has been nicknamed "the transmon" [47] and has shown good coherence times [46].
 In the Yale experiments, the transmon is driven and measured through a high-Q resonator, detuned from the qubit frequency, which filters out the electromagnetic noise at the qubit frequency.
 This setup offers a good control over the environment impedance seen by the qubit.
-The dispersive coupling between the qubit and the cavity provides an interesting readout method, which perturbs the qubit only weakly during readout.
+The dispersive coupling between the qubit and the cavity provides an interesting readout method, 132 4 Towards long coherence time qubits and single-shot high-fidelity readout which perturbs only weakly the qubit during readout.
 However, this readout is not single-shot due to insufficient signal-to-noise ratio.
 We propose here to improve the dispersive readout method by using the bifurcation of a non-linear oscillator.

 In order to discuss the dispersive readout of a qubit through a resonator, we will start with a brief introduction on the coupling of a qubit to a simple harmonic resonator.
 We will then explain the basic principles of dispersive coupling, starting with the simple linear dispersive method used in previous experiments.
-We will finally explain how the bifurcation of a non-linear resonator can improve this readout, and present first experimental results demonstrating high-fidelity single-shot qubit state readout of a transmon qubit.
+We will finally explain how the bifurcation of a non-linear resonator can improve this readout, and present first experimental results already demonstrating high-fidelity single-shot qubit state readout of a transmon qubit.